-Belts plies are the more than two layers of cord that are made up of steel exactly below the tread area.
-Its function is to give strength, stability, and flexibility also resistance to the tire.
-These belt plies are also giving more traction and grip to the tire.
+Belts plies are more than two layers of cord that are made up of steel just below the tread area.
+Its function is to give strength, stability, flexibility also resistance to the tire.
+These belt plies are also providing more traction and grip to the tire.

 The side of the tire is called the sidewall.
-It is the area between beads of the tire to the tread.
-The sidewall is used to protect the inner part of the tire from damage, cuts, and scratches.
-The nomenclature is written on the sidewall of the tire.
+It is the area between the beads of the tire to the tread.
+The sidewall is used to shield the inner part of the tire from damage, cuts, and scratches.
+The terminology is written on the sidewall of the tire.